tsavina/open_model_zoo/tools/accuracy_checker/README.md

 source <directory_for_environment>/bin/activate
 ```

-Virtual environment can be deactivated using the command:
+Virtual environment can be deactivated using the following command:

 ```bash
 deactivate